Welcome to today's edition of the Rush 24-7 podcast.

 The guy who did this is who gets the blame.

-I'm not gonna let that go.
+I'm not going to let that go.

 Pure and simple.

-They start the game, I'm gonna finish the game.
+They start the game.

-I'm Mr. Moneybags in Monopoly, and I'm winning the cash in the middle of board with the roll of snake eyes.
+I'm Mr. Moneybags in Monopoly, and I'm winning the cash in the middle of the board with the roll of snake eyes.

-I gotta take a break now.
+I got to take a break now.

 Folks, there's lots of stuff going on out there today.